mokuda2/senioryearreflection/_posts/2023-04-04-A-Spark-of-Fire.md

 ---
 layout: post
-title:  Chapter 5 - Playing with Fire
+title:  Chapter 5 - A Spark of Fire
 author: Michael Okuda
 description: A snapshot of what dating life looks like for a gay man
 ---